AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 When defining a type, consider how the events will be represented in a stream.
 The SdsType defines each event in the stream.
-An event is a single unit whose properties have values that relate to the index; that is, each property of an SdsType event is related to the event’s index.
+An event is a single unit whose properties have values that relate to the index; that is, each property of an SdsType event is related to the event's index.
 Each event is a single unit.

 An SdsType is referenced by its identifier or Id field.
 SdsType identifiers must be unique within a Namespace.